-- 3.1 The purposes of this bylaw are: - (a) Promoting the efficient use of water and protect against waste or misuse of water from the water supply system; - (b) Protecting the water supply and water supply system from pollution and contamination; - (c) Managing and protecting from damage, misuse, or loss of land, structures and infrastructure associated with the water supply system; and - (d) Preventing the unauthorised use of land, structures or infrastructure associated with the water supply system.
+- (a) Promoting the efficient use of water and protect against waste or misuse of water from the water supply system. - (b) Protecting the water supply and water supply system from pollution and contamination. - (c) Managing and protecting from damage, misuse, or loss of land, structures and infrastructure associated with the water supply system; and. - (d) Preventing the unauthorised use of land, structures or infrastructure associated with the water supply system.

-4. Compliance with Other Acts and Codes
+4.5.
+Compliance with Other Acts and Codes

-4.1 This Bylaw is made under the authority of the Local Government Act 2002 for the supply of water to its customers in its capacity as a Water Supply Authority.
+This Bylaw is made under the authority of the Local Government Act 2002 for the supply of water to its customers in its capacity as a Water Supply Authority.
 The supply and sale of water by the Council is subject to:

+- (b)(a) Statutory Acts and Regulations:

+- (i) Building Act 2004.

+- (ii) Fire and Emergency Act 2017.

+- (iii) Health Act 1956.

+- (iv)(iii) Local Government (Rating) Act 2002.

+- (v)(iv) Local Government Act 2002.

+- (v) Resource Management Act 1991.

+- (vi) Water Services Regulator Act 2020

+- (vi)(vii) Water Services Entity Act 2022

+- (vii)(viii) Te Ture Whaimana the Vision and Strategy for the Waikato and Waipā Rivers

-- (a) Statutory Acts and Regulations - (i) Building Act 2004. - (ii) Fire and Emergency Act 2017. - (iii) Health Act 1956. - (iv) Local Government (Rating) Act 2002. - (v) Local Government Act 2002. - (vi) Resource Management Act 1991. - (b) Relevant Codes and Standards, including: - (i) Drinking Water Standards for New Zealand 2005 (revised 2008). - (ii) OIML R49: Water meters intended for the metering of cold potable water and hot water.
-Part 1: Metrological and technical requirements; Part 2: Test methods and Part 3: Test report format. - (iii) SNZ PAS 4509: 2008 New Zealand Fire Service Fire Fighting Water Supplies Code of Practice. - (iv) NZS 4503:2005 Hand operated fire-fighting equipment. - (v) NZS 4517:2010 Fire sprinkler systems for houses. - (vi) Backflow Prevention for Drinking Water Suppliers Code of Practice 2006, Water New Zealand. - (vii) Water Meter Code of Practice 2003, Water New Zealand. - (viii) Resource Management (National Environmental Standards for Sources of Human Drinking Water) Regulations 2007. - (ix) Waikato Regional Infrastructure Technical Specification.
+- (c)(b) This bylaw is subject to the following rRelevant Codes and Standards, including:

+- (i) Drinking Water Standards for New Zealand 2005 (revised 2008).

+- (ii) OIML R49: Water meters intended for the metering of cold potable water and hot water.
+Part I: Metrological and technical requirements; Part 2: Test methods and Part 3: Test report format.

+- (iii) SNZ PAS 4509: 2008 New Zealand Fire Service Fire Fighting Water Supplies Code of Practice. - (iv) NZS 4503:2005 Hand operated fire-fighting equipment. - (v) NZS 4517:2010 Fire sprinkler systems for houses. - (vi) NZS 4515:2009 Fire sprinkler systems for life safety in sleeping occupancies (up to 2000 square meters). - (vii) NZS 4541:2020 Automatic fire sprinkler systems. - (viii) Backflow Prevention for Drinking Water Suppliers Code of Practice 2006, Water New Zealand. - (ix) Water Meter Code of Practice 2003, Water New Zealand. - (x) Resource Management (National Environmental Standards for Sources of Human Drinking Water) Regulations 2007. - (xi) Waikato Regional Infrastructure Technical Specification. - (xii) National Engineering Design Standards

-5. Interpretation
+5.6.
+Interpretation

-- When interpreting this Bylaw, use the definitions set out in clause 7 unless the context requires otherwise.
-Where reference is made in this Bylaw to any repealed enactment, such reference should be taken as a reference to its replacement. - For the purpose of this Bylaw, the word 'shall' refers to requirements that are mandatory for compliance with this Bylaw, while the word 'should' refers to practices that are advised or recommended.
+- 5.16.1 When interpreting this Bylaw, use the definitions set out in clause 7 unless the context requires otherwise.
+Where reference is made in this Bylaw to any repealed enactment, such reference should be taken as a reference to its replacement. - 5.26.2 For the purpose of this Bylaw, the word 'shall' refers to requirements that are mandatory for compliance with this Bylaw, while the word 'should' refers to practices that are advised or recommended.

-6. Definitions
+6.7.
+Definitions

-6.1 For the purposes of this Bylaw, unless inconsistent with the context, the following definitions apply:
+6.17.1 For the purposes of this Bylaw, unless inconsistent with the context, the following definitions apply:

-Advisory Note A note which further explains a bylaw clause but does not form part of the bylaw.
+Advisory Note A note which further explains a Beylaw clause but does not form part of the Bbylaw.